Federal CWD Legislative Initiatives

 Detection, Enhanced Education, and Response Act (HR 1919 / S 613)

-The Detection, Enhanced Education, and Response (DEER) Act aims to improve agency coordination on CWD, while also supporting disease management, surveillance, and research efforts.
+The Detection, Enhanced Education, and Response (DEER) Act aims to improve agency coordination on CWD while also supporting disease management, surveillance, and research efforts.
 The DEER Act would provide funding to state wildlife and agricultural agencies for improved CWD surveillance, testing, management, and response.
 In addition, the act would create a multiagency CWD task force with representation from appropriate federal and state agencies.
 Goals of the task force include determining priority areas for funding, providing CWD information to the public, and appointing a single federal point of contact that can be used as a resource for agencies working on CWD issues.
-Finally, the DEER Act would provide a grant to a college or university in the Southeast area of USDA’s Agricultural Research Service.
+Finally, the DEER Act would provide a grant to a college or university in the Southeast area of the USDA’s Agricultural Research Service.
 The selected institution would form a policy research center that focuses on CWD in white-tailed deer, which would involve commitments such as creating an epidemiologic research program for CWD, expanding the capability of CWD surveillance and testing, and forming partnerships with educational institutions also working on CWD.